That dollar amount reflects a tepid 1.1% increase over the 4-year period starting with $90.2 billion for 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-New York’s top 10 exports represent under 39.1% of the overall value of the state’s global shipments.
+New York’s top 10 export product categories represent 44.8% of the overall value of the state’s global shipments.

-Overall, New York incurred a -$91.9 billion deficit exporting and importing products during 2020.
-That dollar amount reflects a 61% year-over-year expansion from -$57.1 billion in red ink one year earlier.
+New York state incurred an overall -US$68.5 billion deficit exporting and importing products during 2024.
+That dollar amount results from a 19.9% year-over-year expansion from -$57.1 billion in red ink one year earlier for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.